python-attrs/cattrs/docs/structuring.md

 [`typing.Required` and `typing.NotRequired`](https://peps.python.org/pep-0655/) are supported.

-On Python 3.7, using `typing_extensions.TypedDict` is required since `typing.TypedDict` doesn't exist there.
 On Python 3.8, using `typing_extensions.TypedDict` is recommended since `typing.TypedDict` doesn't support all necessary features, so certain combinations of subclassing, totality and `typing.Required` won't work.

 [Similar to _attrs_ classes](customizing.md#using-cattrsgen-generators), structuring can be customized using {meth}`cattrs.gen.typeddicts.make_dict_structure_fn`.